Vincent Poor: Awards

 He was inducted National Academy of Engineering in 2001, into the American Academy of Arts & Sciences in 2005, and into the National Academy of Sciences in 2011.
 He was inducted as International Fellow of the UK Royal Academy of Engineering in 2009, as Corresponding Fellow of the Royal Society of Edinburgh in 2013, as Foreign Member of the Royal Society of London, UK in 2014, and as Foreign Member of the Chinese Academy of Sciences in 2017.
 He was inducted as Fellow of the IEEE in 1987 for contributions to the theory of robust linear filtering applied to signal detection and estimation, of the American Association for the Advancement of Science in 1991, of the Institute of Mathematical Statistics in 2001, of the Optical Society of America in 2001, and of the Institution of Engineering and Technology in 2010.
 In addition, he received a Guggenheim Fellowship in 2002.

 He has received the IEEE Eric Sumner Technical Field Award (2011), the IET Ambrose Fleming Medal for Achievement in Communications Engineering (2010), the Aaron D. Wyner Distinguished Service Award, IEEE Information Theory Society (2008), the IEEE James H. Mulligan Education Medal (2005), and the IEEE Alexander Graham Bell Medal (2017).

-He received a DSc honoris causa from University of Edinburgh (2011), a DEng honoris causa from Hong Kong University of Science and Technology (2012), a DTech honoris causa from Aalborg University (2012), a Honorary Doctorate from Aalto University in 2014, and an honorary Doctor of Science degree from Syracuse University in 2017.
+He received a DSc honoris causa from University of Edinburgh (2011), a DEng honoris causa from Hong Kong University of Science and Technology (2012), a DTech honoris causa from Aalborg University (2012), an Honorary Doctorate from Aalto University in 2014, and an honorary Doctor of Science degree from Syracuse University in 2017.

 In 2024, he was made an honorary member of the Royal Irish Academy.